 “Top load or front load washing machines are both options, depending on where they will be situated and personal preference,” says Mountford.

 “Lots of models now have some fantastic additional features like smart technology that allow you to remotely control your machine using your phone, as well as noise reduction, and various programs to make it as convenient as possible to select the correct temperature and spin speed you need for your wash.

 “These additional features may or may not be important to you.
 Whatever machine you have, getting to know your own washing machine will make your life so much easier.”

-Budget will also dictate what type of washing machine you can afford, but Mountford advises not to overspend for the sake of it.
-“There are so many different washing machines on the market, but fundamentally they all wash our clothes.
+Budget will also dictate what type of washing machine you can afford - unless you find a great washing machine deal - but Mountford advises not to overspend for the sake of it.
+“There are so many different washing machines on the market, but fundamentally, they all wash our clothes.
 My advice when buying a washing machine is that you don’t need to spend a fortune.
 Try to get the best quality machine that you can for your money.”

 But she adds: “Your washing machine will be one of the most used appliances in your home, and if you can invest in a quality product, then it should last longer and cost you less in breakdowns.
 So, doing your research is definitely worthwhile.”

 Agitators are central columns that twist and turn during a wash cycle and are usually found within top load washers, while impellers are disc-shaped devices that work to spin your clothes in a circular motion within the main body of the machine.